Marcus Bontempelli: Personal life

 Bontempelli's older sister, Olivia, plays basketball.
 In 2023, she won a Big V championship and earned Finals MVP honours playing for the Bulleen Boomers.

+He has Italian and Irish heritage.

 Bontempelli is the younger cousin of former and player Nick Dal Santo.
 He supported in his youth, and cited Matthew Richardson as his all-time favourite player.

 Known for his passionate activism on many social issues, Bontempelli was one of three AFL players who came together in 2015 to help advocate against violence towards women, alongside Shaun Burgoyne and Patrick Dangerfield.
 This was part of the Through the Line campaign.
 He also featured in a campaign by the Western Bulldogs in 2017 to advocate for marriage equality, where he stated "Marriage equality won't make a difference to the vast majority of Australians but it will make a profound difference to the status and dignity of many".
 He has volunteered for a charity called Ladder, which aims to improve life for young people in Australia by working with AFL players to mentor young people.

 Chris Hemsworth starred as Bontempelli in an AFL advertising campaign that ran in the early months of 2017, in order to promote the game to international audiences.
 Bontempelli co-authored a children's picture book with Fiona Harris, after Affirm Press acquired the rights to the book in September 2020.
 The book was released on 26 October 2021.
 He also appeared in a set of advertisements by AAMI insurance throughout 2021.

 In November 2024, Bontempelli proposed to partner Neila Brenning in Italy.
 They married in California in October 2025.

-Bontempelli and Brenning own a cafe in Kew called Authur's Milkbar.
+Bontempelli and Brenning own a cafe in Kew called Arthur's Milkbar.